0xProject/0x-event-pipeline/README.md

 Switching modes is currently not automated but it is possible following the next steps

 #### Events to Blocks
+1. Make sure there are no backfills in process
-1. Stop the Scraper
+2. Stop the Scraper
-2. Delete the last `MAX_BLOCKS_REORG` blocks from the `blocks` table (just to be sure we are not skipping anything)
+3. Delete the last `MAX_BLOCKS_REORG` blocks from the `blocks` table (just to be sure we are not skipping anything)
-3. Change the mode to `BLOCKS`
+4. Change the mode to `BLOCKS`
-4. Start the scraper
+5. Start the scraper

 #### Blocks to Events